common prickly-ash (Zanthoxylum americanum)

 Rutaceae, the citrus family

 How to recognize common prickly-ash.
 The resemblance to ash is superficial, referring only to the pinnately compound leaves.
-Unlike those of ashes, common prickly-ash leaves are alternately arranged, thus the plants more closely resemble black-locust (Robinia) than they do Fraxinus, especially because both plants have paired stipular spines.
+Unlike those of ashes, common prickly-ash leaves are alternately arranged, thus the plant more closely resembles black-locust (Robinia) than it does Fraxinus, especially because both plants have paired stipular spines.
 To confirm common prickly-ash, note that the leafstalks bear a few prickles, and the leaflets are acute at the tips and serrate along the margins.

 Common prickly-ash has alternate pinnately compound leaves.